 - Professional attributes or leadership roles or positions of responsibility that would help you become a teacher

-Writing an effective teacher training personal statement will not only make you stand out from the crowd, it will, more importantly, get you through to the interview stage with your chosen providers.
-You have a set amount of space in which to convince providers that you should definitely be top of their list for interview, so every word on your Get into Teaching – Apply personal statement must be selling you, your experience and most importantly, your potential to become an outstanding teacher.
+Writing an effective teacher training personal statement will not only make you stand out from the crowd, but it will also, more importantly, get you through to the interview stage with your chosen providers.
+You have a set amount of space in which to convince providers that you should definitely be top of their list for an interview, so every word on your Get into Teaching – Apply personal statement must be selling you, your experience and most importantly, your potential to become an outstanding teacher.

 What providers are looking for on your teacher training personal statement

 Providers will be looking out for signs that you have a good understanding of teaching as a career.
 They want you to show your enthusiasm for wanting to be a teacher and explain what the rewards of teaching would be for you, but also, you should let them know that you know the realities of the job and the challenges of teaching too.
 Make sure that you explain what the driving force is for wanting to teach; you might link this to your own education or to experience that you have gained in schools as an adult or parent.
-Maybe you have worked in another setting with young people and this has drawn you into teaching.
+Maybe you have worked in another setting with young people, and this has drawn you into teaching.

 Checklist for your teacher training personal statement